drduh/YubiKey-Guide/README.md

 ssh-add -L | grep "cardno:000605553211" > ~/.ssh/id_rsa_yubikey.pub
 ```

-Then you can explicitly associate this YubiKey-stored key for used with a host, `github.com` for example, as follows:
+Then explicitly associate this YubiKey-stored key for used with a host, `github.com` for example, as follows:

 ```console
 $ cat << EOF >> ~/.ssh/config